afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 > same with triples we'd develop another fascinating subject.
 But we won't as
 > it's not possible.
 >
-> Friend: I never realised such consequence, I guess such investigation makes
+> Friend: I never made this connection, I guess such investigation makes
 > sense now.

 However the above motivation behind investigating whether triplets could be